How poor data quality negatively impacts your business

 Damage reputation risk

-Poor quality data also creates reputational risk.
+Poor data quality also creates reputational risk.
 It could involve unwanted media attention and GDPR difficulties, with data quality being a requirement of GDPR.
 In addition, you may contact the same person numerous times if you have duplicate information.
 This may result in perceptions of irritation and mistrust, as well as time and resource waste.

 Incorrect or missing personal data may have significant consequences for the individual.
 For instance, they can miss critical deadlines or not receive necessary information.
 Inconsistent and unreliable data might make it challenging to determine what is correct.
 Users may therefore question the integrity of your data, which could lead to a loss of confidence in your company.